mbierlee/poodinis/README.md

 Uses the Phobos standard library.
 Can be built with DUB 0.9.22.

-You can find the Public API Documentation on [ddocs.org]

 History
 -------
 For a full overview of changes, see [CHANGES.md](CHANGES.md)